univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

    the attributes must be separated by comma.
 This variable must be set on all hosts, where the :program:`Self Service` app is installed (incl. |UCSPRIMARYDN|).

+.. envvar:: self-service/udm_attributes/read-only

+   This variable sets *UDM* attributes specified in |UCSUCRV|
+   :envvar:`self-service/udm_attributes` to read-only.
+Use a comma-separated list for multiple values.
+Set this variable on all hosts, where the :program:`Self Service` app is installed, including |UCSPRIMARYDN|.

+   To prevent this variable's intended behavior from being prohibited, remove the *LDAP* attributes specified in |UCSUCRV|
+   :envvar:`self-service/ldap_attributes` that should be read-only.
+Otherwise, these *LDAP* attributes will keep the corresponding *UDM* attributes writable.

 .. envvar:: umc/self-service/profiledata/enabled

    This variable must be set to ``true`` on all involved server systems to